 Convenience foods are the poster child for “bad food.”
 They get blamed for a lot of health woes.
 To be sure, there are many that deserve the label.
-But there are also some great options.
+But there are also some great healthy food options.

 - canned tuna